 Race OCD can be challenging to diagnose because many intrusive thoughts, concerns and behaviors may come across as hyper-conscientiousness.
 A therapist who isn’t informed about this OCD subtype may simply tell someone they have nothing to worry about without knowing they are actually fulfilling the person’s need for reassurance.
 However, a mental health professional who specializes in OCD will be able to make an accurate diagnosis.

-If you’re interested in learning about race OCD and how it’s treated with ERP, you can schedule a free call with the NOCD clinical team to find out how this type of treatment can help you.
+If you’re interested in learning about race OCD and how it’s treated with ERP, I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment.
 All of our therapists specialize in OCD and receive ERP-specific training and ongoing guidance from our clinical leadership team.
 Many of them have dealt with OCD themselves and understand how crucial ERP therapy is.
 NOCD offers live face-to-face video therapy sessions with OCD therapists, in addition to ongoing support on the NOCD telehealth app, so that you’re fully supported during the course of your treatment.